Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are clear enough to guide players but require some deduction.
-The misinformed and fake clues provide sufficient misdirection to make the game challenging but not overly difficult.
+**Reasoning:** The informed clues are quite strong, making the correct answer discoverable.
+However, the misinformed and fake clues do provide enough plausible misdirection to prevent it from being too easy.
+The balance feels appropriate.

 ---